So you want to make an engagement ring?

 Do any of those questions feel confusing?

-Don’t worry we can help explain the terms and suggest design elements that fit your partner’s needs and preferences.
-Book a DIY custom project consultation, and we’ll guide you through the process.
+Don’t worry we can help explain the terms, technicalities, and suggest design elements that fit your partner’s needs and preferences.
+Book a DIY custom project consultation to get started, and we’ll guide you through the process.

 Assemble